Langdon W. Post: Early life

 Langdon Ward Post was born in New York City on April 10, 1899.
 He was born into the Post political family; his uncle was state assemblyman Regis Henri Post, his distant cousin was former state assemblyman Erastus F. Post, and his great-great-great-great-grandfather was Federalist congressman Jotham Post Jr.

 Shortly after graduating from St. Mark’s School, Post enlisted in the U.S. Army in August 1917, serving in the First Trench Mortar Battery of the 1st Infantry Division of the American Expeditionary Forces.
+He saw combat at Cantigny, Soissons, Saint-Mihiel, and the Meuse–Argonne.
 He was honorably discharged in May 1919, and graduated from Harvard College in February 1923.

 Post proceeded to work several jobs; he worked in a factory, in the Oklahoma oil fields, and in a brokerage office before joining the staff of the New York Evening World in 1925.